apache/activemq-artemis/docs/user-manual/en/examples.md

 Clustered Queue
 ---------------

-The `clustered-queue` example demonstrates a JMS queue deployed on two different nodes.
+The `clustered-queue` example demonstrates a queue deployed on two different nodes.
 The two nodes are configured to form a cluster.
 We then create a consumer for the queue on each node, and we create a producer on only one of the nodes.
 We then send some messages via the producer,